theboatswain/boatswain/installation-win.md

 #### Installing Perl
 + Download and install from http://strawberryperl.com
 #### Installing dependencies
-+ Start the Developer Command Prompt for VS 2017
++ Start the version of Developer Command Prompt for VS 2017, corresponding to your target architecture (32bit or 64bit)
 + Go to the project's directory
 + Create an environment for your project:
 ```